PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-17 08:12:17
+Last updated: 2024-04-17 08:12:58
-Random Quote: Reality is more than neurons firing around in your brain.
-Reality is not what's on the inside.
-It's what's happening on the outside. - Daniel Solace
+Random Quote: Robb Stark has won more battles in a year than the Lord of Highgarden had in twenty.  -  Tyrion Lannister